inet-framework/inet-tutorials/visualization/doc/step5.md

+---
+layout: page
-@page step5 Step 5 - Displaying communication/interference range
+title: Step 5.
+Displaying communication/interference range

-@nav{step4, step6}
+tutorial: Visualization
+---

-@section s5goals Goals
+## Goals

 Wireless communication is only possible if devices are within each other's communication range.
 In this step we visualize communication and interference ranges.
 This can help in the placement of network nodes.